Calling all single men and women, I have a challenge. It’s called the three date rule.

-Studies show that 2/3 married couples originally fell in love with someone they’ve known for some time, rather than someone they’ve just met.
+Studies show that 2/3 of married couples originally fell in love with someone they’ve known for some time, rather than someone they’ve just met.
 It makes sense.
-Like a onion, humans have layers which can only be peeled back with time.
+Like an onion, humans have layers that can only be peeled back with time.
+Women’s Health tells us that: men wait just 88 days (that’s under three months) to say those three little words to their partner for the first time, and 39 per cent say them within the first month (wow).
+Women, on the other hand, take an average of 134 days.

 The first date is really all about breaking the ice.
 You’re both nervous and on your best behaviour, which is nice, but it can also prevent your true personality from coming through.
 The first date should be short and sweet.
 Leave a bit to the imagination and keep the mystery alive.